matfish2/vue-tables-2/README.md

 * Request failed message
 * Virtual Pagination
 * Selectable rows
+* Axios: automatically cancel pending requests when a new request is sent

 Feel free to suggest more premium features and I'll consider adding them